btbam/rails-react-redux-thunk-example/README.md

 1.)
 Separate the presentation and logic into separate components

 2.)
 In the interest of time, I didn't test all actions/components/reducers.
 I provided working tests that show proof of concept for the People reducer, related actions, and PeopleList component

+3.)
+Use proper objects for People returned from the API instead of passing around the json data hash